nano-optics/CoupledDipole.jl/docs/src/theory.md

 ```
 with ``V`` the volume of the particle, and ``x = \frac{2\pi a_i}{\lambda}`` the size parameter along the semi-axis ``a_i`` (``a``, ``b``, or ``c`` in the case of spheroids).

-A numerical test of the validity of these polarisability prescriptions against exact results is presented in Appendix\ref{sec:kuwata}.
+A numerical test of the validity of these polarisability prescriptions against exact results is presented in Appendix.

 ### Dye polarisability